StefanoAllesina/CSB_2019/docs/notes/week6.md

     print(title)
 ```

-2. For each paper in each page, extract the `paper_id`, `date`, `num_authors`, `title`, and save into a csv called `bioRXiv.csv`
+- For each paper in each page, extract the `paper_id`, `date`, `num_authors`, `title`, and save into a csv called `bioRXiv.csv`

 Here's a possible [solution](solutions/week6_download)

 ### Part 3: Data analysis

-1. Document the change in number of submissions: plot the number of submission per week for each year, and check whether it's growing.
+- Document the change in number of submissions: plot the number of submission per week for each year, and check whether it's growing.

-2. Draw the distribution of the number of authors in the *Subject Area*, and compute mean, median and other summary statistics on the distribution.
+- Draw the distribution of the number of authors in the *Subject Area*, and compute mean, median and other summary statistics on the distribution.
 If people choose different areas, we can see whether different disciplines have different authorship cultures.

 Here's a possible [solution](solutions/week6_download)

 ### Part 4: Automation

-1. Make all programs runnable from the command line.
-The first program should accept a subject area as argument.
+- Make the first two programs runnable from the command line.
+They should accept a subject area as argument.